 Organizations that will continue to depend on outdated network security technology will experience ongoing difficulties to the endless number of perimeters and endpoints that come with the transition to remote work.
 By not offering more modern and cloud-friendly network security policies, organizations’ attack surfaces are wider, and leave more doors to critical resources open for hackers.

 Even if it’s an easy social engineering attack or a spear-phishing attack, when not adopting the most up-to-date network security technology, organizations are not equipped to adequately protect a growing pool of remote employees, roles and identities, devices, and sources of data.
 This has forced many organizations to ask themselves how they can secure connections to the cloud when employees are working from outside the office.

 Organizations need to rethink how they will offer their remote workers secure access to work applications and resources.
-Until recently, the average organization forced employees to work with a VPN to gain remote access to corporate resources on the cloud.
+Until recently, the average organization forced employees to work with a Business VPN to gain remote access to corporate resources on the cloud.
 While this was a good idea at the time, this approach creates challenges such as latency issues when users are exclusively remote.
 A domino effect occurred which also reduced visibility over the organization and therefore risked compliance as well.

 Instead of neglecting the proper up-to-date network security technology, organizations need to get with the times and adopt cloud-edge-based, secure remote access solutions that can integrate with the resources in use within the organization and help segment them for custom access policy.
 Automated policies, monitoring, and edge-networking deconstruct the barriers that previously bottlenecked IT and standard workflows.
 Companies can also be sure that their remote employees will stay productive no matter what unforeseen situations arise.